 seen?
-This pearly white moon snail is commonly seen on
+This almost spherical moon snail is commonly seen on

 busy ploughing through the sand in search of prey, near seagrass areas.

 Elsewhere, it is found in sandy to muddy bottoms.
 It was previously

 spherical, the spiral tip not sticking out so that the overall shape

 resembles a ball (Didyma means 'testicles').
 Shell pattern usually

 plain white sometimes with pearly pastel shades, with narrow white

 spiral at the spire, sometimes with irregular blotches of darker colours.
 On

 small depression.
 Operculum smooth, made of a thin horn-like material, yellow.
 Body huge, plain white.
 Tentacles with more opaque white bands.